Glenn Brown (artist): Etchings

 In 2008 Brown created a series of prints entitled "Layered Etchings (Portraits)" which were inspired by the artists Urs Graf, Rembrandt and Lucian Freud.
 Brown scanned a vast number of reproductions from books and digitally manipulated them by stretching them to standard sizes.
-He then layered selected scans over each other, resulting in single images for which a handful of etching plates were made.
+He then layered selected scans over each other, resulting in single images.
 The many contour and incarnation lines of the original works (the artist used up to fifteen different image sources for one layered portrait), as well as the textured spots of lithographic printing, obscure the sitters' individual identities.
 The resulting half-length portraits are "de-individualised" by the deliberate accumulation of too many portraits over each other.

 The etchings were collated in Glenn Brown: Etchings (Portraits), published by Ridinghouse in 2009 which featured a specially commissioned text by John-Paul Stonard that discusses elements of the old and the new in the portraits as they embody concepts of destruction and the violence of appropriation.